 Thirty-five of 44 responding jurisdictions reported that prisoners were allowed to have radios in their cells, and radios were provided free of charge in 5 jurisdictions.
 Thirty-five jurisdictions reported restricting radios as a sanction; 9 reported that gaining radios was offered as an incentive.
 Prisoners in 25 jurisdictions were permitted to have televisions in their cells, with 7 jurisdictions providing televisions free of charge.
 Thirty jurisdictions reported restricting televisions as a sanction; 12 reported using television as an incentive.
 Sixteen jurisdictions permitted prisoners to have digital or CD music players.
-One jurisdiction (New York) reported that prisoners could have access to in-cell programming via headphones and a jack in their cells that played radio, television, and other programs chosen by a committee of general population prisoners at the facility.
+One jurisdiction (New York) reported that played radio, television, and other programs chosen by a committee of general population prisoners at the facility.

 Forty-two of 45 jurisdictions reported permitting prisoners to keep photographs in their administrative segregation cells, while 3 (Missouri, New Hampshire, and Virginia) stated that they prohibited photos in cells.
-165 Thirty-six jurisdictions reported that prisoners were permitted to keep food, in addition to that provided in meals.
+Thirty-six jurisdictions reported that prisoners were permitted to keep food, in addition to that provided in meals.
 A few jurisdictions noted other items, such as playing cards (in Wisconsin and New Jersey) and a clock, a fan, and a hot pot in North Dakota.
 Prisoners in Arkansas were permitted to have MP4 players; prisoners in North Dakota and Ohio could have JP4 players, and North Dakota and Wyoming allowed prisoners to have video game consoles.
-166